hashim222/mha-bank/README.md

 HOW TO DEPLOY
 After linking your app to your workspace with one of the above steps, you can then deploy new versions of the app by running the command git push heroku main and your app will be deployed to Heroku.</details>

+* ### Github
+    * Clone the project
+        * In order to clone this project, the user must locate the repository Code button on the [MHA-Bank](https://github.com/hashim222/mha-bank) and select either download zip or open with Github Desktop.
+        * A user can copy and paste the link into their git terminal by clicking GitHub CLI and the Copy button in the Code Dropdown menu.

 ## Credits

 * With help from the [Code Institute Love sandwich](https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode) project, I created a function called validate_data() that handles errors.